Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Of course you can use fresh commercial or home grown fruit equally well.
 You can get blackberries earlier in the year from fruit farms.

-Easy Blackberry Recipes: first, jam.
+Easy Blackberry Recipes: First, jam.
 Jam is very easy to make and it can be used as an ingredient in its own right.
+It is an excellent way to store excess fruit.

 Remove any stalks or over-ripe fruit and then weigh them.

-Put the washed and weighed fruit into a heavy saucepan.
-Cast iron is ideal.
+Put the washed and weighed fruit into a large heavy saucepan.
+Stainless steel is ideal.
 Traditional brass preserving pans are OK but they do tend to leave a slight taste from the metal, which can't be good.
 Cast iron, on the other hand, actually provides us with traces of iron which our bodies can use to bolster iron levels in the blood.
+Satinless steel is best because there is no imparted flavour and blackberries are in any case a fairly good source of iron.

 Add 1 pound of sugar for each pound of fruit.
 Heat slowly until the sugar dissolves, stirring all the time.
 When the sugar has totally dissolved you will not be able to feel it when you press the tip of a wooden spoon into the mix.
 If you feel a slight crunch, or grittiness, keep stirring!